Tear gas effects can be reduced by moving to fresh air, removing contaminated clothing, and flushing eyes and skin with clean water or saline.

 Caring For Skin Irritation Caused By Tear Gas

-Skin exposed directly often reacts with redness, burning sensations, swelling, or blistering depending on concentration levels encountered during deployment.
+Skin exposed directly often reacts with redness, burning sensations, swelling, itching, or blistering depending on the concentration, duration, and proximity of exposure.

-Applying cool compresses after flushing helps reduce inflammation by constricting blood vessels near the surface temporarily easing discomfort.
-Over-the-counter hydrocortisone creams may assist healing once initial acute symptoms subside but consult a medical professional before use especially on broken skin areas.
+Applying cool compresses after flushing can help reduce discomfort.
+Over-the-counter hydrocortisone creams may assist mild skin inflammation after thorough washing, but consult a medical professional before use, especially on broken, blistered, severely painful, or chemically burned skin.

-Avoid scratching irritated areas which risks infection development due to compromised protective barriers caused by chemical burns from tear gas residues lingering on skin surface.
+Avoid scratching irritated areas because this risks infection development due to compromised protective barriers caused by chemical irritation from residues lingering on the skin surface.

 Key Takeaways: How To Neutralize Tear Gas